Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 2: Add the chicken to a mixing bowl and toss them with the tandoori masala and chopped onion.
-Cover and marinate in the fridge for at least 6 hours.
+Step 2: Process into a smooth paste and transfer it to a mixing bowl with the chicken pieces and sliced onions.
+Cover and marinate in the fridge for 6 hours (at least 30 minutes).

-Step 4: Hold the metal skewer with one hand, and slide the chicken pieces onto it.
-Repeat with the remaining ingredients until all the skewers are loaded.
+Step 3: Preheat a gas grill by setting all the burners to high heat for 10 minutes.
+Then, use a wooden grill scraper to clean the grates.
+Hold a wide metal skewer with one hand and slide the chicken pieces onto it.
+Repeat with the remaining chicken until the skewers are loaded.

 Tandoori chicken tikka on the grill..